EllyPirelly/learnings-wes-bos-JS30/README.md

 ![flex-panels](/screenshots/screen05-flex-panels.png)
 - most things are done with CSS here (Flexbox, transitions, translates)
 - if clicking on one panel, said panel will grow in size and show additional text coming in from the top and the bottom (via `translateY()`)
-- if all panels are clicked, all of them will show the whole texts
+- if all panels are clicked, all of them will show the whole texts, available space will be distributed evenly
-- JavaScript only needed to toggle associated classes
+- JavaScript is only needed to toggle associated classes

 #### 06 City or State
 ![city-or-state](/screenshots/screen06-city-or-state01.png)
 ![city-or-state](/screenshots/screen06-city-or-state02.png)
+- fetch and filter data (US cities and US states) from external `.json` file link, distributed by Wes Bos
+- filter / search for within that list of cities and states
+- all matching cities and states will be shown while typing ahead in search field
+- results (if any) will be rendered as `innerHTML`s and - through adding a CSS class - will be highlighted while typing

 #### 07 Arrays and Methods
 ![arrays-and-methods-two](/screenshots/screen07-arrays-and-methods.png)